i99dash docs

 document.documentElement.dir = ctx.locale === 'ar' ? 'rtl' : 'ltr';

-// 3 — fetch the stations.
-Note the envelope branch.
+// 3 — fetch the stations from the declared origin.
+Normal web fetch:

 );